Tushar-programador/JS_Music_Player/README.md

 Start playing your favorite tunes and enjoy the experience!

-Project Structure
+# Project Structure
 index.html: The main HTML file containing the structure of the Music Player interface. style.css: CSS file for styling the Music Player interface. script.js: JavaScript file containing the functionality for controlling the Music Player.

-Credits
-Font Awesome (https://fontawesome.com/): Used for icons in the Music Player interface.
-Contributing
+# Contributing
 Contributions to the Music Player project are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

-License
+# License
 This project is licensed under the MIT License.
 Feel free to use and modify the code for your own purposes.

+# Credits
+Font Awesome (https://fontawesome.com/): Used for icons in the Music Player interface.